Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Introduction

 In the present work, we address CP violation in the bottom- and charm-quark Yukawas.
 The leading-logarithmic (LL) analysis for the case of the bottom quark was performed in Ref.~\cite{Brod:2013cka}.
 Although not discussed there, the residual perturbative uncertainty is significant, exceeding the one in the non-perturbative hadronic matrix elements.
 Recent progress in lattice determinations of these matrix elements~\cite{Bhattacharya:2015esa, Bhattacharya:2015wna, Bhattacharya:2015rsa, Bhattacharya:2016rrc} motivates a next-to-leading-logarithmic (NLL) analysis in order to reduce the perturbative error of EDM predictions for the case of beyond-the-SM CP violation in the bottom and/or charm Yukawa.
 We calculate the complete anomalous dimension matrix for the mixing of CP-odd scalar and tensor operators up to next-to-leading (two-loop) order, and apply our results for a phenomenological study of CP violation in the bottom and charm Yukawa couplings.

 This paper is organized as follows.
-In Section~\ref{sec:eft} we define the effective theory needed for our calculation, and present the calculation of the renormalization-group (RG) evolution of the Wilson coefficients in Section~\ref{sec:rg}.
+In Section~\ref{sec:eft} we define the effective theory needed for our calculation, and present the calculation of the renormalisation-group (RG) evolution of the Wilson coefficients in Section~\ref{sec:rg}.
 We illustrate the impact of our calculation on the constraints on the CP phases in Section~\ref{sec:numerics}, and conclude in Section~\ref{sec:conclusions}.
 The appendices contain further details on our work.
-In Section~\ref{app:unphys} we collect the requisite unphysical operators, in Section~\ref{app:Z} we present all relevant renormalization constants, and in Section~\ref{app:ADM} we present the full anomalous-dimension matrix.
+In Section~\ref{app:unphys} we collect the requisite unphysical operators, in Section~\ref{app:Z} we present all relevant renormalisation constants, and in Section~\ref{app:ADM} we present the full anomalous-dimension matrix.
+We discuss effect on our results of a change of the renormalisation scheme in Section~\ref{app:scheme}.
 Section~\ref{app:expand} contains the expansion of the resummed results.